Econet Suspending Bundles, Don't Worry Nobody Said WhatsApp - Techzim

 Zimbabwe’s largest mobile network operator, Econet Wireless has advised that they are reviewing some of their bundles.
-The company says they are in some process of optimising their data, voice and SMS bundles.
+The company says they are in some process of optimizing their data, voice and SMS bundles.

 Econet says as they do this, they have to suspend some of the bundles that are on offer.
 Here are the bundles they are suspending: